PagerDuty/developer-docs/docs/REST-API/06-Types.md

 ### URL

-A URL is string that conforms to the [RFC 3986 syntax](https://tools.ietf.org/html/rfc3986).
+A URL is a string that conforms to the [RFC 3986 syntax](https://tools.ietf.org/html/rfc3986).
 URLs are fully-qualified URIs that [provide a means of locating the resource](https://tools.ietf.org/html/rfc3986#section-1.1.3), and will never have only a subset of the URL, such as just a hostname or path.

 A number of URL validation libraries are available; any that conform to the spec should be able to correctly validate a URL field.